KonnorRogers/rhino-editor/docs/src/_documentation/references/01-why-rhino-editor.md

 The power and flexibility of Rhino Editor comes at a price.
-Because Rhino Editor is built on top of other packages, it is quite a large compared to Trix.
+Because Rhino Editor is built on top of other packages, it is quite large compared to Trix.

 Rhino Editor is around `~100kb` gzipped.
 Trix however is `~40kb` gzipped.